comsystan/comsystanj/description/Description1DSignal.md

 - Guzik et al., 2006, Biomedizinische Technik/Biomedical Engineering, [DOI 10.1515/BMT.2006.054](https://doi.org/10.1515/BMT.2006.054).

 ### Complexity analyses - Recurrence quantification analysis
-- RQA measures that quantify the number and duration of reccurrences of a phase space trajectory
+- RQA measures the number and duration of reccurrences of a phase space trajectory
 - RR, DET, RATIO, DIV, Lmean, Lmax, ENT, LAM, TT
 - The embedding dimension can be set (usually not too high)
 - The delay (tau) for the phase space reconstruction can be set (a relaible value value is the first minimum of the autocorrelation)